Discovery and recovery of crystalline materials with property-conditioned transformers: Appendices

-The \textbf{MP-SLME} dataset was curated from Walker and Butler's dataset, accessed in September 2025\cite{walkerCarbonCostMaterials2025}, created by taking overlapping materials from the Woods-Robinson et al. and Kim et al. datasets\cite{woods-robinsonDesigningTransparentConductors2023, kimBandgapDatabaseSemiconducting2020}.
-The Spectroscopic Limited Maximum Efficiency (SLME) values were derived from high fidelity absorption spectra and band gaps were calculated with the Heyd-Scuseria-Ernzerhof (HSE) hybrid DFT functional.
-CIFs were then obtained from Materials Project IDs associated to each property value.
-For hyperparameter search, the dataset was split into 95:5 train:validation ratio, but for the final model the full dataset was put into the training set.
+The \textbf{MP~SLME} dataset was curated from Walker and Butler's dataset, accessed in September 2025~\cite{walkerCarbonCostMaterials2025}, created by taking overlapping materials from the Woods-Robinson et al. and Kim et al. datasets~\cite{woods-robinsonDesigningTransparentConductors2023, kimBandgapDatabaseSemiconducting2020}.
+The Spectroscopic Limited Maximum Efficiency (SLME) values were derived from high-fidelity absorption spectra, and band gaps were calculated with the Heyd-Scuseria-Ernzerhof (HSE) hybrid DFT functional.
+CIFs were then obtained from Materials Project IDs associated with each property value.
+For hyperparameter search, the dataset was split into a 95:5 train:validation ratio, but for the final model, the full dataset was put into the training set.

-The MP-20 dataset was used to curate the \textbf{MP-20 XRD} dataset.
+The \textbf{MP-20} dataset~\cite{jainCommentaryMaterialsProject2013} was used to curate the \textbf{MP-20 XRD} dataset.
+The dataset was accessed in April 2025.
 The structures are a subset of the materials project material with at most 20 atoms per unit cell.
 The XRD conditioning property vectors were generated with the same methodology as the \textbf{MatterGen XRD Subset}.
-The dataset was split into train:validation:test sets of 60:20:20 with the material splits taken directly from PXRDGen\cite{liPowderDiffractionCrystal2025}.
+Both dataset splits with train:validation:test sets of 60:20:20 were taken directly from PXRDGen~\cite{liPowderDiffractionCrystal2025}.

-The Jarvis-DFT dataset\cite{choudharyJointAutomatedRepository2020} was used to curate the \textbf{JarvisDFT XRD} fine-tuning subset, accessed in January 2025.
+The Jarvis-DFT dataset~\cite{choudharyJointAutomatedRepository2020} was used to curate the \textbf{Jarvis-DFT XRD} fine-tuning subset, accessed in January 2025.
 All structures are relaxed with DFT using a PBE functional.
 The XRD conditioning property vectors were generated with the same methodology as the \textbf{MatterGen XRD Subset}.
-The database was randomly split into train:validation:test sets of 80:10:10 for hyperparameter search, and then 90:10 train:test for the final model to match the benchmark.
+The database was randomly split into train:validation:test sets of 80:10:10 for hyperparameter search and then 90:10 train:test for the final model to match the benchmark.

-The \textbf{COD XRD} dataset was curated from the Crystallographic Open Database (COD)\cite{grazulisCrystallographyOpenDatabase2009}, accessed in June 2025.
-We filtered the data down to exclusively inorganic materials by removing all hydrocarbon containing compounds.
-Structures with partial atomic site occupancies were processed to approximate corresponding fully ordered crystals.
-Site occupancies deviating by less than 5\% from an integer or simple fraction were rounded, while structures with larger deviations were discarded.
-Doped materials were also removed.
-For each material, an XRD conditioning vector was generated from experimental ($h,k,l$) Miller indices stored in the database and associated intensities.
-The diffraction angle, $2\theta$, for each peak was calculated from the crystal's lattice parameters.
-First, the interplanar spacing, $d_{hkl}$, for an experimentally observed ($h,k,l$) plane was determined using Pymatgen's \texttt{structure.lattice.d\_hkl([h, k, l])}.
-Then, the Bragg angle $\theta$ was calculated by rearranging Bragg's Law,